unibo-dtm-se/course-slides/content/preliminaries/_index.md

 ## Stuff you need to know about the shell (pt.
 2)

-- Whenver you open a shell, the shell is "in" a directory, which is called the __current working directory__ (CWD)
+- Whenever you open a shell, the shell is "in" a directory, which is called the __current working directory__ (CWD)
     - by default, commands _operate_ on the CWD (i.e. they read and write files in the CWD)
     - that directory should be shown _somewhere_ in the shell's _prompt_
     - if not shown, you can always _ask_ the shell to show it, via some command